turnspike/aetherwolf/README.md

 # :wolf: ætherwolf

-_glide through vim like a predator._
+_glide through shell like a predator._

 All installation steps are non-destructive; they tap into your existing configuration files, or create stubs if you have none.